gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/business-automation/hands-on-lab-buisness-automation.md

 We will create one agent **Comparison Agent** in watsonx.ai's Agent Lab as part of this setup:

-From the Home page of Agent Lab, click on the Build an AI agent to automate tasks
+From the Home page of watsonx, click on the Build an AI agent to automate tasks

 ![Home page](assets/agent_lab_home.png)